The Singles (Feeder album): Reception

 The album is currently Feeder's longest-running release on the album top 5, top 10, top 20, top 30, and top 40 respectively.
 It has to date spent 30 weeks on the top 75, six behind Comfort in Sound, but charted on the 2006 year-end chart at #48, beating the #66 of the latter in 2003.
 It is also Feeder's first release to date to climb up the charts on its second week, in which it moved from #3 to #2 behind the Red Hot Chili Peppers's Stadium Arcadium; the following week it then dropped back down to its starting position of #3 when Orson's Bright Idea entered at the top.
 The album then dropped to #8 the week after, giving them their first album to spend more than a week in the top 10.
 It also spent the same number of weeks in those positions as all their four previous studio albums combined.

 It was the UK's best-selling album by a British artist for its first three weeks, outselling the year's eventual biggest-seller, Eyes Open by Snow Patrol, for each of those weeks during that time.
 The album gained a UK platinum certification and was eventually more successful than Orson's Bright Idea.

+If the UK Compilation Chart used the same rules as those used in France at the time, in which for example Greatest Hits compilations by an individual artist appeared in the same chart as Various Artists albums, The Singles would have spent three weeks at No.1 on that listing.

 The album also became the first ever Feeder release to gain a non-UK sales certification, with 7,500 copies qualifying it for gold status in Ireland, despite never charting a top 20 single there.
-Although the album was not as well received in the mainland of Europe as Pushing the Senses, it became Feeder's first ever top 10 breakthrough on the European Top 100 Albums, with a 16-week stay on the top 100, mainly due to its UK chart peak, making the top 20 in Ireland, and top 100 in Flanders.
+Although the album was not as well received in mainland of Europe as Pushing the Senses, it became Feeder's first ever top 10 breakthrough on the European Top 100 Albums, with a 16-week stay on the top 100, mainly due to its UK chart peak, making the top 20 in Ireland, and top 100 in Flanders.
 In Japan, the album became Feeder's first top 40 album chart entry anywhere outside of the UK and Ireland, by charting at #37 ("Feeling a Moment" made the top 40 singles chart in Australia).

-The album also holds the domestic record as the fastest-selling release on the Echo Label, in terms of time taken to go platinum.
-The compilation shipped its 300,000th copy just under three months after its release date, beating the previous record held by the Moloko studio album Things to Make and Do, which had taken six months.
-The album is seen by many corners of the British music press as a large commercial success.